In this section

 What to expect on the day of surgery

-Get information on checking in, parking, and maps
+- Get information on parking and maps for the Surgicenter

 Stop at the welcome desk for a visitor badge and they will tell you to go to the 3rd or 4th floor to be checked in